wprender/cloudbreak-docs/docs/aws.md

 To start the Cloudbreak CLI use the following commands:

- - Open your the `cloudbreak-deployment` directory if it is needed.
+ - Open your `cloudbreak-deployment` directory if it is needed.
 For example:
 ```
    cd cloudbreak-deployment
 ```
- - Start the `cbd` from her if it is needed
+ - Start the `cbd` from here if it is needed
 ```
    cbd start
 ```